 • The NPPF requires plans to contribute to protecting and enhancing the natural, built and historic environment.
-The Update plans the piecemeal addition of houses on a number of green-field sites (many in places where they will permanently impact on the character of existing country villages), a major encroachment into the North Wessex Downs Area of Outstanding Natural Beauty (AONB) and building on 4 areas currently classified as Green Belt.
+The Update plans the piecemeal addition of houses on a number of green-field sites, a major encroachment into the North Wessex Downs Area of Outstanding Natural Beauty (AONB) and building on 4 areas currently classified as Green Belt.
 It also proposes to remove 18 other areas from the Green Belt that 'may be considered for development as part of preparing the Vale Local Plan Part 2' (Housing Delivery Update, February 2014, para.4.23).
 These plans demonstrate disregard for the environmental requirements of the NPPF and recent Government guidance (October 2014).